Pullusb/GP_brush_fill/README.md

 - 0.3.0 - 2020-09-24:

-- feat: Dependancies fetch, try to auto-install modules
+- feat: Dependencies fetch, try to auto-install modules
 - fixes:
     - error if no material exists on active objects.
     - error when trying to evaluate en empty strokes
     - spacing of 1 minimum

 - 0.2.0 - 2019-10-13:
-    - Material selector : add specific material path to use (automaticly added to material of the object if not listed)
+    - Material selector : add specific material path to use (automatically added to material of the object if not listed)
     Allow to keep a dedicated material for fills (limitation, Show 'All' scene materials for now, not only grease pencil)

 - 0.1.8 - 2019-10-12: